TommyMaes/SetVol/README.md

 Doesn't stay running in background, no systemtray icon or any notifications

-Working on option for sleep/hibernation.
-For now only works on startup after shutdown or restart
+Works on startup after shutdown or restart.
+Does not work with sleep/hibernation.

 ################################################################################